[?] Subscribe To The Bookkeeping Blog

 You should know that when you sign your income tax return, or remit it electronically, you are stating that your return is correct and true.
 It is irrelevant who prepared your return - you, your spouse, a friend, a relative or a tax preparation professional.

 When you sign the return you are accepting the burden that everything has been reported accurately and legally within the framework of tax law in Canada.
+There were two recent court cases (2015) where this was put to the test.

 It is your responsibility to have knowledge of and apply the tax laws correctly.
 Having a professionally prepared income tax return by a competent tax preparer ensures a return will stand up to a CRA audit.